 Haven and Hope

-Author Dr. Carmen Roberts serves as Director of Transitional Services and Programs and the Transition Learning Center (TLC) for the O-School.
-To learn more about the O-School’s TLC and day programs, please visit the pages on our website.
-If you have a child or loved one who you believe may benefit from the O-School’s or TLC services, please visit our inquiry page or call our Director of Admissions, Kristin Friesen, at 773-420-2891.
+Author Dr. Diana Kon serves as Executive Director of the O-School.
+To learn more about the O-School’s day programs, please visit our website.
+If you have a child or loved one who you believe may benefit from the O-School’s services, please visit our inquiry page or call our Director of Admissions, Kristin Friesen, at 773-420-2891.